-Here are two songs recorded live at McVan’s Nite Club, June 1979:
+Here are three songs recorded live at McVan’s Nite Club, June 1979:

 - This audio track is a cover of the song “School”, by Supertramp, ambitiously attempted by Parousia at McVan’s Nite Club, Saturday June 1, 1979.
 This is one of the band’s earlier shows, experimenting and ‘stretching its wings’ trying to recreate a live version of a heavily produced album track from “Crime Of The Century” using little to no effects, equipment that barely worked and a healthy dose of youthful enthusiasm.

 - A live audio track from a very young Parousia covering the 1974 Elton John rendition of the song “PINBALL WIZARD” by the WHO, recorded live at McVan’s Nite Club, Monday, June 4th, 1979.

 - Live from McVan’s its the rock band Parousia with a cover of the song, “Surrender” by Cheap Trick recorded June 1979.
 With musicians: Patt Connolly (vocals); Kim Watts (vocals); Garth Huels (guitar); Barry Cannizzaro (guitar); Dave Maltbie (keyboards); Robert Lowden (bass) and Gerry Cannizzaro (drums).

 McVan’s holds a special place in my heart and memory, Parousia played there many times with many talented local artists (and like the ‘Gong Show’, some awful ones too).
 The club was a classic dive in the 70’s.
 It was a unique place for artists to experiment and get away with stuff a band would not dare to try in more mainstream establishments like After Dark, Stage 1 or Uncle Sam’s.
 RIP Joe Terose and Thank-You for giving artists a space to stretch their wings!